gillest/buildspace-projects/Solana_Core/en/Core_1/Lesson_4_Build_An_Interaction_Script.md

 Don't try running this on a loop though - the faucet has a cooldown and the request will fail if you keep spamming it lol.

-Make sure you update the `initializeKeypair` function to call the airdrop after you create/fetch the kepair.
+Make sure you update the `initializeKeypair` function to call the airdrop after you create/fetch the keypair.
 ```ts
   // When generating a keypair
   await airdropSolIfNeeded(signer, connection);